auliviet/odin-landing_page/README.md

 # odin-landing_page
-Foundations Course / Flexbox

-Exercise as part of the Odin Project / Foundations Course to build a landing page using flexbox.
+Exercise for the Odin Project - Foundations on Flexbox

+## Preview link
+[ To be added ]

+## Instructions
 The landing page should replicate the example provided by the course material.